arvigeus/AZ-204/Knowledge Check/App Service.md

 ---

-md: What are the requirenments to have TLS mutial authentications?
+md: What are the requirements to have TLS mutual authentications?

 <!-- Basic+ plan.
 Enable client certificates; X-ARR-ClientCert header is added.
 AddCertificateForwarding AddAuthentication must be used to use cert for auth.
 To access cert: C#: HttpRequest.ClientCertificate, NodeJs: req.get('X-ARR-ClientCert') -->